AdobeDocs/workfront.en/help/product-announcements/product-releases/20.3-release-activity/20-3-project-management-enhancements.md

 # 20.3 Project Management enhancements

-This page describes all `project management` enhancements made with the `20.3` release to the Production environment.
+This page describes all project management enhancements made with the 20.3 release to the Production environment.
 These enhancements were made available in the Production environment the week of August 10, 2020.

-For a list of all changes available with the `20.3` release, see [20.3 release overview](../../../product-announcements/product-releases/20.3-release-activity/20.3-release-overview.md).
+For a list of all changes available with the 20.3 release, see [20.3 release overview](../../../product-announcements/product-releases/20.3-release-activity/20.3-release-overview.md).

 ## Custom field formatting in lists

 >[!NOTE]
 >
->This feature is supported only in `the new Adobe Workfront experience`.
-It is available for some lists in `Adobe Workfront Classic`, but it is not supported in `Adobe Workfront Classic`.
+>This feature is supported only in the new Adobe Workfront experience.
+It is available for some lists in Adobe Workfront Classic, but it is not supported in Adobe Workfront Classic.

 Now, when the system administrator creates custom forms fields that are configured for formatting, you can format text in those fields where you use them the most: in lists throughout Workfront.
 Instead of going into the Details area to format text in the custom form, you can click a field in a list and apply Bold, Italics, and Underline to text there.